-Dating app subscriptions add up fast — $25–$50/month per app, easily $100+ if you're running several.
+Dating app subscriptions add up fast, especially if you try several apps at once.
 But not all free tiers are created equal.
 Some are demo modes designed to frustrate you into paying.
 Others are genuinely usable.

-TL;DR: Hinge has the best free experience — 8 likes/day with full messaging is enough for focused use.
-OkCupid's free compatibility matching is uniquely valuable.
+TL;DR: Hinge has the best free experience for serious dating, OkCupid is strongest for compatibility matching, Mingle2 is the most explicitly free-chat oriented, and POF or Badoo give more free-message volume.
 Tinder free is viable for volume but increasingly limited.

 2026 Best Free Dating Apps — Quick Rankings